vivaria/edisonrul.ing/docs/source/cards/l/level-up.md

 ### Card Rulings

-●Sending a monster to the GY is a cost for Level Up!
+*   Sending a monster to the GY is a cost for Level Up!